Taykazuhiro/README-templates/README-TEMPLATE.md

 </p>
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## How to run the application:gear:
+## How to run the application :gear:

 <p align="justify">